Debian: Institutional users

-Forks and derivatives

-Many forks and derivatives have been built on Debian over the years.
-Among the more notable are Ubuntu, developed by Canonical Ltd. and first released in 2004, which has surpassed Debian in popularity with desktop users; Knoppix, first released in the year 2000 and one of the first distributions optimized to boot from external storage; and Devuan, which gained attention in 2014 when it forked in disagreement over Debian's adoption of the systemd software suite, and has been mirroring Debian releases since 2017.
-The Linux Mint Debian Edition (LMDE) uses Debian Stable as the software source base since 2014.

-Derivatives and flavors
+Derivatives

 Debian is one of the most popular Linux distributions, and many other distributions have been created from the Debian codebase.
 As of 2025, DistroWatch lists 141 active Debian derivatives.
 The Debian project provides its derivatives with guidelines for best practices and encourages derivatives to merge their work back into Debian.

+Among the most notable of these distributions are Ubuntu, developed by Canonical and first released in 2004, which has surpassed Debian in popularity with desktop users; Knoppix, first released in the year 2000 and one of the first distributions optimized to boot from external storage; Tails, a distribution focused on privacy and security first released in 2009 and now part of the Tor Project, known especially among journalists after Edward Snowden used it during his 2013 disclosures; and Devuan, which gained attention in 2014 when it forked in disagreement over Debian's adoption of the systemd software suite, and has been mirroring Debian releases since 2017.
+The Linux Mint Debian Edition has used Debian stable as the software source base since 2014.

+Flavors

 Debian Pure Blends are subsets of a Debian release configured out-of-the-box for users with particular skills and interests.
 For example, Debian Jr. is made for children, while Debian Science is for researchers and scientists.
 The complete Debian distribution includes all available Debian Pure Blends.
 "Debian Blend" (without "Pure") is a term for a Debian-based distribution that strives to become part of mainstream Debian, and have its extra features included in future releases.